 - 2 oz.
 1800 Silver

 Even though I’ve used lemonade concentrate for this margarita, what I consider some important rules still apply.
 Yes, always a decent tequila, nothing to break the bank, reserve a true sipping tequila for sipping but stay away from the cheapest non-aged stuff as well.

 That’s why I love the 1800 Tequila brand; they are good on their own and perfect in cocktails but won’t cost you an arm and a leg.

 Use real orange liqueur.
-Often labeled as Triple Sec, they are also too often simply orange flavored sugar water, make sure you get the real deal with true essence of orange.
+Often labeled as Triple Sec, they are too often simply orange flavored sugar water, make sure you get the real deal with true essence of orange.
 Again, nothing premium is required.
-Cointreau is a premium Triple Sec but a less expensive brand would work fine and Grand Marnier is a blend of cognac and triple sec.
+Cointreau is a premium Triple Sec and Grand Marnier is a blend of cognac and triple sec.

-I’ve tried several off brands and enjoyed them with the added bonus that they can be considerably less expensive than the two that are most well known.
-Ask an expert at your local liquor store for a suggestion; that’s your best bet.
+Both are wonderful but I don’t think necessary when mixed for a margarita.
+I’ve tried several off brands and enjoyed them with the added bonus that they can be considerably less expensive than those two that are most well known.
+I’m currently using Gran Gala from Italy but ask an expert at your local liquor store for a suggestion; that’s your best bet.

 Last but not least, that rim.
 I always thought the salt a bit too much so here’s a couple of things I’ve done.
 NEVER use table salt.
 While you can buy salts labeled as margarita salt, don’t bother, simply use the larger grain kosher salt.
 And most important?
 Add some sugar?
 That’s right!

 And not just table sugar either.
 Of course you can but I also like to use a larger grain sugar, which is easy enough to find.
 It’s called Sparkling Sugar and you can buy it online or Michaels carries an assortment of colors.
 I normally use the plain crystal but for special occasion have found gold to be pretty too.